 Therefore, ICAEW’s regulations, code, and CPD arrangements place authorised probate practitioners and the authorised/licensed firm for which they work, under an obligation to ensure that they or those that work for them are, and continue to be, competent to carry out probate work.

-In order to comply with this obligation, persons who conduct and/or supervise the conduct of authorised work are required to maintain and develop their skills throughout their career by completing sufficient development activity to ensure that they remain competent in their roles.
-To do this we recommend they use our ‘reflect, act, impact, declare’ (RAID) approach which requires practitioners to consider their development needs, how they can meet them and to create a plan of action.
-This requires them to reflect on such matters as expectations, responsibilities and knowledge gaps and to evaluate the effectiveness of the CPD they have done and whether it has enabled them to meet their objectives.
+To comply with this obligation, persons who conduct and/or supervise the conduct of authorised work are required to maintain and develop their skills throughout their career by completing sufficient development activity to ensure they remain competent in their roles.
+This requires them to reflect on such matters as expectations, responsibilities, and knowledge gaps and to evaluate the effectiveness of the CPD they have done and whether it has enabled them to meet their objectives.

-They must also keep a record of their CPD activities as they can be selected to show evidence of compliance by our quality assurance team through our Practice Assurance Scheme.
-ICAEW members are also required to complete an annual online CPD declaration, and may also be required to show evidence of compliance to our learning and professional development team through its annual monitoring processes.
+They must also keep a record of their CPD activities as they can be selected to show evidence of compliance by our Quality Assurance team (QAD).
+ICAEW members are also required to complete an annual online CPD declaration and may also be required to show evidence of compliance through its annual monitoring processes.

-Accredited firms are required to confirm that they have made arrangements to ensure that their principles and employees comply with the ICAEW Code of Ethics, ICAEW’s Probate Regulations, and the professional principles set out in the Legal Services Act 2007 (as outlined above) on their ICAEW annual declaration.
+Accredited firms are required to confirm they have made arrangements to ensure their principles and employees comply with the ICAEW Code of Ethics, the ICAEW Probate Regulations, and the professional principles set out in the Legal Services Act 2007 (as outlined above) on their ICAEW annual declaration.